NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Background

 A transaction is signed by the process that issues it.
 The body of a transaction is an application-dependent payload (e.g. the target account and amount to transfer in a cryptocurrency transaction, or, in a smart contract transaction, the target smart contract, its method and arguments).

-Each transaction also carries a local sequence number, which is consecutively unique for that issuer.
-Note that a Byzantine process $p$ can submit two or more transactions with the same sequence number, with the intention of having some correct processes commit one transaction (and, hence, discard the other one(s) as invalid), and other corrects processes decide in the opposite direction.
-We denote such transactions as \textit{double spending transactions}.
+Each transaction also carries a local sequence number, which is consecutively unique for that issuer\footnote{This is the case, for instance, with Ethereum's transaction nonces.
+Still, we note that BBP can generically abstract blockchain protocols without per-transaction sequence numbers.}.
+Note that a Byzantine process $p$ can submit two or more distinct transactions with the same sequence number, with the intention of having some correct processes commit one transaction (and, hence, discard the other one(s) as invalid), and other corrects processes decide in the opposite direction.
+For any pair of distinct transactions that share the same sequence number, we say that each transaction is a \textit{double spending} of the other (and vice-versa).